UPPMAX/bianca_workshops/docs/beginner/login.md

 We will practice using the UPPMAX documentation, so that you are confident that you can find what you need and understand what is written.
-Also, it helps UPPMAX staff find out how good our documentation is :-)

 ## Exercises